Where the world has

 - Chatham, Ontario, Canada

 A. In response to the question of finishing the metal trunk, I am also refinishing a humpback metal trunk and have found that the best way so far to remove rust is to use vinegar and steel wool.
 I first used a wire brush to remove the thick rust, then used the vinegar and steel wool.
 It leaves a nice smooth surface to the metal, even cleans in the embossed grooves.
 I plan on painting or glazing over the metal once it's cleaned, but would like to hear any other options on refinishing.
-The wood slats need work and I read on the internet that when the slats are cleaned to use a golden oak Wood Stain [linked by editor to product info at Rockler] and then Tung Oil for protection.
+The wood slats need work and I read on the internet that when the slats are cleaned to use a golden oak Wood Stain [affil. link to info/product at Rockler] and then Tung Oil [affil. link to info/product on Amazon] for protection.
 I have removed all the old paper from the inside of the trunk (from a 1878 catalog, I think) and would like ideas on how to finish the inside.Beth Moffitt

 - Terrace Bay, Ontario